 Don’t start-up a business for the money only or because you hate your job.
 There has to be a bigger purpose.
 It has to be so big that it keeps you excited and motivated.
 You have to love doing what you do.
 Do you have a vision for how your product or service will help people in a meaningful way?

 Willingness to Learn

 While you may have a great vision for a business, it’s 100% certain the plan you created to get there will not be how it plays out.
 There are things you don’t know when starting up your business that you will need to understand and then adapt your plan.
+Considering the increasing number of businesses migrating to the cloud with the assistance of a Cloud Service Provider in order to optimize business operations and enable remote work, it might be in your interest to learn about various software solutions and cloud services to keep up to date as well as to adapt them to your business.
 Being an entrepreneur will grow and stretch you in ways you never imagined.
 You more than likely will have to learn about marketing, selling, accounting, digital technology, and leadership.
 Are you willing to become a lifelong learner?